 Everyone and I mean absolutely everyone needs to be creative in order to do a good job — in every single field of knowledge.

 Creativity is not owned by musicians, painters, writers, actors and designers — it is a universal skill we all need to develop.

 If you want to grow in any profession, you need to find creative solutions and present unique, creative ideas which will make you stand out from the rest.
+Do not simply create content to be another influencer, but create art that is unique to you.
 And creativity needs space.
 It cannot be pressed into a box or put under rules — we all need to find our very own way to unleash our creative potential.